Explore Chesapeake Bay: Book Your Educational Adventure Today!

 Half-day (10:00 am – 12:00 pm) field trip – includes 1 program.
 Minimum charge of $150.

 $50 non-refundable deposit due at registration.
-Remaining balance due day of field trip.
+The remaining balance is due day of the field trip.

 Maximum capacity PER DAY is 45 students.
 If you have more students than 45, we would be happy to book your field trip over several days.